 Either way, it’s always interesting to see what other parents are going for.
 And with BabyCentre having announced the UK’s top 100 boys’ and girls’ names of 2016 just today, I’ve been eyeing up the list with interest (removing any high rankers from our – or should I say MY – list of contenders).

 The most popular baby names are remarkably different from last year, with both 1980s names (like Sarah, Laura, Gemma) and Irish names plummeting in popularity.
 Instead they’re being replaced by parents’ favourite superheroes, Instagram stars, and names inspired by nature.

 Super moons, Space Odyssey and Star Wars have given parents cosmic baby name inspiration this year and there’s a hot new trend for superhero names.
-Also, more new parents are taking inspiration from the world of celebrity and showbiz for their baby name choices.
+Also, more new parents are taking inspiration from the world of celebrity and showbiz for their baby name where can you buy xanax over the counter choices.
 Here are some examples…

 DC and Marvel Comics’ continued success at the box office has provided inspiration for some.
 Kara from Supergirl, Harley (and Quinn) from Suicide Squad and Wonder Woman’s alter ego Diana (Prince) have all charged up the charts this year.
 Felicity (Smoak), from the smash hit comic book series Arrow, flies into the top 100 after a long absence and Thea (Queen) from the same series has also gone up thirteen places.

 Names inspired by all things heavenly have been rocketing up the charts this year.
 Nova, Orion and Luna have all increased in popularity, as has Jupiter.
 Star Wars names Leia, Kylo, and Finn have all had a boost.
 And Ezra, from spin-off animation Star Wars Rebels, has had a meteoric rise, entering the top 100 for the very first time in 2016.